NIGK16000U Applied Ecosystem Ecology

 Content

 The central idea of the course is to study the mechanisms and processes that control ecosystem functioning via interactions between organisms, the environment and human activities.
-Using a system ecology approach we will analyze systems from the global scale through the ecosystem to the scale of the soil microenvironment in order to understand the background of fundamental services that ecosystems provide.
+With a focus on quantitative analyses in lectures and exercises we will analyze systems from the global scale through the ecosystem to the scale of the soil microenvironment in order to understand the background of fundamental services that ecosystems provide.
 We will analyze the influence and impact of human activities including different land uses, pollution and climate change, as well as potential climate change mitigation strategies including bioenergy production.
-Through theoretical exercises students will learn how to apply the knowledge obtained during the course, e.g. to evaluate various environmental footprints of human activities and perform sustainability assessments of climate change mitigation strategies.
+The course focuses on exercises with quantitative analyses, where students will learn how to apply the knowledge obtained during the course, e.g. to evaluate various environmental footprints of human activities and assess the sustainability of climate change mitigation strategies.
 The course will end with a course “conference” where student will present and discuss the concepts of planetary boundaries and the sustainable use of global resources.
 The core elements of the course are:

 • The functioning of the Globe and the three spheres (atmosphere, hydrosphere, geosphere)

-• Characteristics and differences of the global cycles of major elements (C, N, P and S) and their interactions
+• Characteristics and differences of the global cycles of major elements (C, N, and P) and their interactions

-• The triangle of organisms, processes and the environment
+• The triangle of interactions between organisms, processes and the environment

 • Succession, diversity and ecosystem functioning and how this affects stability, resistance and resilience of ecosystems

-• Evaluation of impacts of human activities through qualitative and quantitative assessment of the flow of energy and matter through ecosystems
+• Evaluation of impacts of human activities through the assessment of the flow of energy and matter through ecosystems

 Learning Outcome